 This is a rough indication of what to expect over the course.
 However sometimes the structure of the days may alter depending on the nature of the group and weather.

-Create textured surfaces and coloured grounds with Marion Taylor.
+Create textured surfaces and coloured grounds.
 Combine interior studies and landscape using oil paint on boards.